Willow Run Bomber Plant

 A Real Rosie the Riveter

-We were delighted to discover real, elderly Rosie the Riveter Frances attending the Open House at the Willow Run Bomber Plant that followed the Arsenal of Democracy Conference.
+We were delighted to meet WWII Rosie the Riveter Frances attending the Open House at the Willow Run Bomber Plant.
 Frances, who is 91, worked at the plant during WWII, making B-24 Liberator bombers on the assembly line.
-She lived in Detroit at the time, and… Continue reading A Real Rosie the Riveter
+She lived in Detroit at the time, and it took an hour by bus to get to… Continue reading A Real Rosie the Riveter

 Rosie The Riveter, Willow Run Bomber Plant